'The gift of a cow is truly regarded as a superior gift. Cows, by yielding milk, rescue all the worlds from calamity.

 Up onto a slight rise towards the fields.

-We went out onto the open fields and then, with welcome relief, into the shade along sandy, dusty paths in sunken lanes covered with trees.
+into the shade along sandy, dusty paths in sunken lanes shaded with trees.

 After the puja, the cow was led to her first meal